MoRoble/AWS-Projects/Site-to-Site/zabbix-s2s-vpn/ReadMe.md

 ## Why a Transit Gateway here

-v1 used **VPC peering**, which is fine for two VPCs but doesn't scale — peering is non-transitive, so N fully-connected VPCs need N×(N-1)/2 connections. v2 uses a **Transit Gateway** as the hub: every VPC (the monitoring VPC and each workload VPC) attaches once, and the TGW routes between them and the VPN.
+v1 used **VPC peering**, which is fine for two VPCs but doesn't scale, peering is non-transitive, so N fully-connected VPCs need N×(N-1)/2 connections. v2 uses a **Transit Gateway** as the hub: every VPC (the monitoring VPC and each workload VPC) attaches once, and the TGW routes between them and the VPN.
 Adding another academic-service VPC later is one new attachment, not a mesh of new peerings.
 The